SchulteMK/kube-cluster/Readme.md

 ![empty cluster after cni installation](img/pods-emptyCluster.png)

 Now the k3s cluster with cilium cli is sucessfully deployed.

+## Argo CD
+[Argo CD](https://argo-cd.readthedocs.io/en/stable/) is a declarative, GitOps continuous delivery tool for Kubernetes.
+We are going to deploy everything declarative through argocd.

+### Option A
+First we will deploy argocd manually, afterwards we will add the argocd deployment as an application to argocd itself.
+This way argocd will manage itself after its initial deployment.

+### Option B
+Create argocd application yaml files.
+Deploy argocd including the application to manage itself.

+---
+---
+---
+non structures notes below

+---
+---
+---

 ## infrastructure apps
 ### argocd deployment